filecoin-project/filecoin-docs/content/en/about-filecoin/social-media/index.md

 ---
-title: Social media
+title: "Social media"
-description: Find Filecoin on your favorite social media platform.
+description: "Find Filecoin on your favorite social media platform."
 menu:
     about:
         parent: "about-filecoin-community"
 ---

-# Social media

 Filecoin is everywhere on the internet — and that includes social media.
 Find your favorite flavor here.